REST Connection

 Request parameters | The request parameters of the web service; required for GET method.
 The request parameter can be anything, as it is specific to the URL used.
 For example, the screenshot below shows a URL parameter to get a set of data specific to a certain location:

 All request parameters are URL-encoded in REST connections and have to be provided without any encoding; so, for example, use the character "," instead of the corresponding encoded "%2C" one.
 Note that if the resource URL contains any request (query) parameters, it is not allowed to define additional request parameters in this section.
-This is the case, for example, with a resource URL set in the context of paging with a variable containg the nextlink-URL.
+This is the case, for example, with a resource URL set in the context of paging with a variable containing the nextlink URL.
 This restriction aims to avoid ambiguities, and not following it would lead to an error.

-You can also deactivate/skip request parameters in a dynamic way without having them removed from your connection.
+You can also deactivate / skip request parameters in a dynamic way without having them removed from your connection.
 While an empty parameter value would typically result in an error, you can set their value to |

 Authentication method | None: no authentication method required.

 Basic: basic authentication for REST requests.
 Requires "User name" and "Password" specifications of the source.
 This method supports preemptive authentication.
 NTLM: NT LAN Manager Authentication Protocol (NTLM), a Microsoft security protocol used in Windows for authentication between clients and servers.
 It requires the "User name", "Password", "Workstation", and "Domain" specifications of the source.
-For example, NTLM can be used for Microsoft Dynamics 365 CRM and Microsoft Dynamics 365 NAV.
 Token: refers to a separate connection of type OAuthToken, which handles tokens for OAuth2 authentication.
 See related article for possible limitations with this type of connection. |

 Request body | As an alternative to simple body parameters, the complete HTTP body can be specified here.
 This field is only used for the HTTP methods POST, PATCH, and PUT.